Icinga/icinga-doc/markdown/en/passivechecks.md

 Passive checks are useful for monitoring services that are:

--   Asynchronous in nature and cannot be monitored effectively by polling their status on a regularly scheduled basis

--   Located behind a firewall and cannot be checked actively from the monitoring host

 Examples of asynchronous services that lend themselves to being monitored passively include SNMP traps and security alerts.
 You never